RobertTalbert/discretecs/MTH225-Winter2024/assignments/checkpoints/Checkpoint 4 Guide.md

    (d) True (because there does exist an $x$ such that $x^3$ is not odd, for example $x=2$)

-2. *No dogs are poodles*  (Note, this isn't the same as "putting 'not' or 'it is not the case that' in front of the statement.)
+2. *No dogs are poodles*  (Note, this isn't the same as "putting 'not' or 'it is not the case that' in front of the statement.
+If it's too close for comfort you could also say something like *All dogs are non-poodles*.)

 ## S5